itsjoshuagraves/digitalgarden/content/docs/guides/collaborating.md

 ---
 date: 2023-07-23
-linktitle: Collaborating
 title: Collaborating
-weight: 10
-tags: [Guides, Product]
+bookToc: true
 summary: "What does good collaboration look like from each discipline's perspective?"
-bookToc: true

 ---